campusrover/ros_hum_interaction/README.md

   - (FOR next generation Human Interaction Teams): Refer to my Google Docs Lab Notebook (Jonas Tjahjadi) to see exactly all the steps that we have taken.

+  To reuse any of the alt-src code, create a new package with rospy and std_msgs dependencies, and drag all of the code to the src folder of your package.

   All of this has concluded that we need more powerful hardware.
+  Outside dependencies needed: pyttsx, pocketsphinx

   Our second alternative solution uses the 'templates' folder and 'api.py', in which you must create a separate package to test this out in ROS. 'templates' has to be in the same directory as api.py so that'll probably mean you put it in your src folder of your new package.

-Topics of Implementation Include:
+  Outside dependencies needed: Flask, RESTful for Flask Topics of Implementation Include:
   1. ROS Kinetic
   2. Pocketsphinx Speech-to-Text